aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/list-layouts-in-dwg/_index.md

 Congratulations!
 You now know **how to read dwg** and list its layouts using Aspose.CAD for Java.
 This technique forms the foundation for more advanced CAD automation, such as exporting specific layouts to images, PDFs, or even converting DWG to PDF on Linux.
 For deeper exploration, refer to the official [documentation](https://reference.aspose.com/cad/java/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Can I use Aspose.CAD for Java with other CAD file formats?**
 A1: Yes, Aspose.CAD supports various CAD formats, including DWG, DXF, DWF, and more.

 **Q2: Is there a free trial available for Aspose.CAD for Java?**
-A2: Yes, you can obtain a free trial from [here](https://releases.aspose.com/).
+A2: Yes, you can obtain a free trial from the [Aspose.CAD free trial page](https://releases.aspose.com/).

 **Q3: Where can I get community support for Aspose.CAD for Java?**
 A3: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support.